 The Supervisory Board provides the Chairman with guidance on matters of actual or potential concern to the partners.
 It is also responsible for approving the Annual Report, for recommending the admission of new partners, for overseeing the Chairman’s election process and for checking that our policies on partners’ remuneration are being properly applied.
 It also has the power to initiate a ballot for the removal of the Chairman from office.

-The Senior Management Remuneration Committee is a committee of the Supervisory Board.
+The Partner Affairs Committee: The overriding aim of this committee is to ensure that partners are fairly treated as partners and to satisfy itself that the firm has appropriate processes and procedures to ensure the successful development of partners over their careers.
 It makes recommendations to the Supervisory Board, which sets the Chairman’s profit share and approves the Chairman’s recommendations for the profit shares of the other Executive Board members.

-The Audit and Risk Committee is a committee of the Supervisory Board that has the responsibility for reviewing the policies and processes for identifying, assessing and managing risks within the firm.
+The Audit and Risk Committee: This committee has the responsibility for reviewing the policies and processes for identifying, assessing and managing risks within the firm.
 It oversees the management of those risks, including financial control, compliance and independence.
-It also reviews the firm’s financial statements and considers the scope, results and effectiveness of internal and external audit, including reviewing the external auditors’ independence and any nonaudit services and fees.
-The Chief Financial Officer and General Counsel, together with the internal and external auditors, attend the committee’s meetings by invitation.
-It met twelve times in the year ended 30 June 2011 (2010: seven times).
+It also reviews the firm’s financial statements and considers the scope, results and effectiveness of internal and external audit, including reviewing the external auditors’ independence and any non-audit services and fees.
+The Chief Financial Officer and General Counsel, together with the internal and external auditors, attend the Committee’s meetings by invitation.
+It met ten times in the year ended 30 June 2012 (2011: twelve times).

 For the terms of reference of the Supervisory Board and of the Audit and Risk Committee, please go to Terms of Reference.

 The members of the Supervisory Board from 1 January 2013 are: